KyleRui0202/acme-wines/readme.md

 ## Configuration
 All the basic environment configuration options should be stored in `.env` file.
-If this file does not exist, you may find an `.env.example ` file.
-Then you can copy and paste it as `.env` and edit the configuration options including the debugging, logging, databases, queue driver, etc.
+If this file does not exist, you may find an `.env.example ` file, copy and paste it as `.env` and edit the configuration options including the debugging, logging, databases, queue driver, etc.

 Moreover, there are also configuration files specified for this application in the `config/` folder.
-One is `ordercsv` which contains basic configuration about the order CSV to be uploaded, and the other one is `validation`, in which you may configure the validators to apply to order importing.
+One is `ordercsv` which contains basic configuration about the order CSV to be uploaded, and the other one is `validation`, in which you may configure the validators and their specific validattions rules for order importing.